Naturopathic Practices and Kratom: Kratom and Medicine

 What are Naturopathic Practices?

 Naturopathic practices are a system that uses natural remedies to help the body heal itself.
-It embraces many therapies, including superfoods (like greens and kratom herbal tea), herbs, massage, acupuncture, exercise, and nutritional counseling.
+It embraces many therapies, including superfoods (like greens and kratom tea), herbs, massage, acupuncture, exercise, and even counseling.
 This is a distinct health care structure that combines modern scientific knowledge with traditional and natural forms of medicine.
 The main differences between naturopathic and conventional medicine are the philosophical approaches and therapies used.

 Naturopathic doctors (NDs) treat patients as unique individuals and address the physical, environmental, lifestyle, attitudinal, and emotional aspects of health.
 This approach allows NDs to find and treat the cause of an ailment by using a variety of therapies, contrary to conventional doctors, who generally address and treat the symptoms of disease and use pharmaceutical therapies or surgery.
 NDs will use many different treatment approaches including: dietary and lifestyle changes, stress reduction, herbs, supplements and superfoods, exercise and manipulative therapies, homeopathy, detoxification, and counseling.